Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-query/migration-guide.md

 both logs and metrics while the `azure-loganalytics` library only supported querying logs.
 The new library also includes additional capabilities for querying logs like executing a batch of queries, setting the server timeout, getting the visualization information and statistics for a query.

-Another key difference is that `azure-loganalytics` only has a preview release which is not recommended for use in production environment.
-The `azure-monitor-query` has a stable version release and the latest stable version can be found in the [README][README].
+Another key difference is that `azure-loganalytics` only has a preview release.
+It's not recommended for use in a production environment.
+The `azure-monitor-query` package has a stable release.
+The latest stable version can be found in the [README][README].

 ### Cross Service SDK improvements